SimpleMachines/smf-mw-auth/README.txt

 =============================
 Author: SleePy (sleepy at simplemachines dot org) Original Author: Ryan Wagoner (rswagoner at gmail dot com)
-Version: 1.14
+Version: 1.15
-Last Modification Date: 2012.04.01
+Last Modification Date: 2019.12.29
-Last Modified By: J. Noir (jnoir at jnoir dot eu)
+Last Modified By: SleePy (sleepy at simplemachines dot org)

 How does it work?
 =================